What is the program's focus?

 What are the goals of the program?

-Traditional management and business–related programs are highly "synthetic" in nature.
-In contrast, students in Parsons' MS SDM will emerge with much more than merely problem-descriptive and contingency-analytical skills.
-They will develop existing generative attributes and acquire new ones in order to initiate and lead change.
+Traditional management and business–related programs are highly "synthetic" in nature and transactional in perspective, merely focused on problem-descriptive and contingency-analytical skills.
+In contrast, students in Parsons' MS S&DM will emerge with far more advanced attributes, competencies, and capabilities.
+They will develop their already existing generative attributes and acquire new ones in order to initiate and lead change.
 Students will develop a broader range of competencies that leverage design thinking and support a deeper understanding of the issues affecting a transforming economy than they would in a traditional design program that focuses on designing objects.
 Design thinking, in combination with a strategic, sustainable, future-oriented business and economic perspective, will allow them to experiment with organizational contexts, new collaborative structures, and innovative project settings.
 They will initiate, implement, and participate in real-life projects with partners in creative industries, design consultancies, and other organizations.

 Who is this program suited for?

-MS SDM is ideal for mid-career, experienced professionals who are motivated to initiate change in their personal careers, organizational settings, or social contexts by applying a powerful combination of economic logic and design thinking to new challenges and problems.
+MS SD&M is particularly ideal for mid-career, experienced professionals who are motivated to initiate change in their personal careers, organizational settings, or social contexts by applying a powerful combination of economic logic and design thinking to new challenges and problems.

 How is this program unique and competitive?

-The program is unique in that it integrates a creative, rigorous course of study in business logic, economic rationality, and design thinking.
-The curriculum, delivered globally through multiple and blended delivery models including hubs in New York City, Paris (2014), and later Mumbai and Shanghai, is supported by a world-class faculty and an extensive network of design consultancies, design and design management professionals, and practitioners in the creative industries.
+The program is unique in that it integrates a creative, rigorous course of study in business logic, economic rationality, organizational reality, and design thinking.
+The curriculum is supported by a world-class faculty and an extensive network of design consultancies, design and design management professionals, and practitioners in the creative industries.

-Whereas many schools have heeded the trend toward more ontology and sustainability in their business and design programs, few have been able to integrate the two as successfully as the MS SDM program proposes to do.
-The creators of the MS SDM curriculum designed the program from the ground up, carefully defining every course from scratch, including an integrative approach to new media, platforms, and modes of delivery (online, onsite, and hybrid).
-The course of study features a progressive pedagogy composed of seminars, lectures, and studios and labs as well as a Graduate Certificate in Design Business option composed of the six content-focused courses without the studio and lab experience.
-Geared to the working professional, MS SDM accommodates students with online, evening, and blended instruction, enabling the program to reflect a global focus.
-The MS SDM is positioned more as a learning platform than a top-down taught program.
+Whereas many schools have heeded the trend toward more ontology and sustainability in their business and design programs, few have been able to integrate the two as successfully as the MS SD&M program proposes to do.
+The creators of the MS SD&M curriculum designed the program from the ground up, carefully defining every course from scratch, including an integrative approach to new media, platforms, and modes of delivery (online, onsite, and hybrid).
+The course of study features a progressive pedagogy composed of seminars, lectures, and studios and labs as well as the Business of Design graduate certificate option composed of the six content-focused courses without the studio and lab experience.
+Geared to the working professional, MS SD&M accommodates students with online, evening, and blended instruction, enabling the program to reflect a global focus.
+The MS SD&M is positioned more as a learning platform than a top-down taught program.
 In it, external partners from creative industries, design consultancies, and innovative project settings will host new talent, contribute to the program, and source new talent in a collaborative environment alongside a world-class and globally aware faculty.

 What is the program's instructional delivery format?
 What is its curricular structure?

-Students anywhere in the world can complete the MS SDM program in an online format with a total of two weeks of intensive studio work in residence in New York City.
+Students anywhere in the world can complete the MS SD&M program in an online format with a total of two weeks of intensive studio work in residence in New York City (scheduled mostly during the week following the Martin Luther King, Jr., holiday in January).
 It can also be undertaken entirely on-site in New York.
-The program is also in development to launch at our Paris campus in 2014; future international hubs are being planned.
 Combining online and on-site modules is also possible, immigration and residency requirements permitting.
 The curriculum has been designed as a full-time, nine-credit-per-semester course of study without electives with the goal of simplifying the student experience and optimizing the program's cost effectiveness.
 Currently the program permits entry only in the fall semester.

 Admission requirements are regulated by the university.